MexUK/Essentials/README.md

-# Essentials
+# Essentials Resource
-GTA Connected Essentials Resource (IV not currently supported)
+This resource (Essentials) is compatible with the GTA:Connected multiplayer.

-Should work for III, VC, or SA.
+Game support for Essentials: III, VC, or SA.
+(This resource does not currently support IV)

-Free for anyone to use.
+Essentials contains over 200 commands, comes with a mapper, and is free.

-See Commands.txt for available commands.
+Check Commands.txt for available commands.

 <hr>